DevExpress-Examples/winforms-grid-toggle-checkbox-state-with-one-click/Readme.md

 * [WinForms CheckEdit - Change the state by clicking exactly on the checkbox (glyph)](https://supportcenter.devexpress.com/ticket/details/e315/winforms-checkedit-change-the-state-by-clicking-exactly-on-the-checkbox-glyph)
 * [Why are several clicks necessary to change an in-place CheckEdit's state when multiple cell selection is enabled?](https://supportcenter.devexpress.com/ticket/details/k18380/why-are-several-clicks-necessary-to-change-an-in-place-checkedit-s-state-when-multiple)

-In this example, an end-user can select multiple cells by pressing the left mouse button and moving the mouse.
-If the user clicks exactly the check glyph, the state of the check editor changes.
+In this example, an end user can select multiple cells by pressing the left mouse button and moving the mouse.
+If the user clicks the check glyph directly, the state of the check editor changes.
 Users can change the checkbox state with one click and start selecting cells.

 ## Files to Review